gordonbates/alien-gamepy/README.md

 ## Flowchart

-Lucidchart a diagramming application was used to create the flowchart for the game
+Lucidchart a diagramming application was used to create the flowchart for the game.

 ![Flowchart pp3 (1)](https://user-images.githubusercontent.com/93173575/168798240-4be911da-d948-4812-aca7-f3bf2cacdc81.png)